 Warning lights and gauges can alert you to a vehicle condition that may become serious enough to cause expensive repairs.
 A warning light may illuminate when a problem exists with one of your vehicle's functions.
 Many lights will illuminate when you start your vehicle to make sure the bulb works.
-If any light remains on after starting the vehicle, have the respective system inspected immediately.
+If any light remains on after starting the vehicle, refer to the respective system warning light for additional information.

-Service engine soon: The Service engine soon indicator light illuminates when the ignition is first turned to the ON position to check the bulb.
+Check engine: The Check Engine indicator light illuminates when the ignition is first turned to the ON position to check the bulb.
 Solid illumination after the engine is started indicates the On Board Diagnostics System (OBD-II) has detected a malfunction.
 Refer to On board diagnostics (OBD-II) in the Maintenance and Specifications chapter.
 If the light is blinking, engine misfire is occurring which could damage your catalytic converter.
 Drive in a moderate fashion (avoid heavy acceleration and deceleration) and have your vehicle serviced immediately.